justinvh/git-issue/README.md

 Git issue will use your local repository to store the issues.
 This allows you to address issues offline and then on push sync issues with others.
-Issues abuse dot-files, so a `.git-issues` will be created.

 Multiple hooks are created when you run git issue.